peter-vilja/generator-scalatra/README.md

 * **0.4.0**
       * Included option for Casbah and MongoDB
-      * Minor fixes to files' package paths
+      * Minor fixes to files´ package paths
 * **0.3.2**
       * Fixed documentation
 * **0.3.1**